blink1415/slippi-replay-renamer/README.md

 I'll work on getting an executable together, but for now you need to use this with a python3 installation on your machine, as well as having py-slippi installed.

+Place the executable in a directory with .slp files, or a directory with subdirectories containing .slp files.
+Slippi stores your replays to C:\Users\Current_User\Documents\Slippi by default.

+Run the executable and select the template you want to use.

 ## Templates

 slippi-replay-renamer comes prepackaged with a few premade templates, but you can also make your own.